HamzaHassanain/Leetcode_SQL_50_Study_Plan/README.md

-# The Solutions of The LeetCode SQL 50 FREE Study Plan
+# The Solutions for The LeetCode SQL 50 FREE Study Plan

 ### [The Study Plan](https://leetcode.com/studyplan/top-sql-50/)